IQ404/study-notes/README.md

 The resulting image holds the similar meaning.
 It will be a black-and-white image indicating the distribution of red, where brighter region (more white) indicates more red.

+### Blend textures with Transparency within Fragment shader

+❓ To sample two textures in a single fragment shader, are there any ways other than using multiple texture units?

 ## Common Functions in GLSL

 `mix(a,b,t)` returns `a + t * (b - a)` where `t` is a percentage between `0` and `1`.